As Seen In...

 too much of a good thing…

-You don’t need help because there are other people who need more than you.
+You don’t need help.
+There are other people who need more than you.

-You can’t complain because your problems are first world problems.
+You can’t complain.
+Your problems are first world problems.

-You only have yourself to blame because you accept responsibility for your actions and focus on what you have control over.
+You only have yourself to blame because you accept responsibility for your actions and focus on what you can control.

-You aren’t getting your own work done because you have a hard time saying “no” to people who ask you for help throughout the day.
+You stay up late and getting up early to getting your own work done because you have so many people asking you for help throughout the day.

-You are drained when you get home at the end of the day and 24 hours often feels like 2 or 3 days could have passed between morning and evening.
+You are drained when you get home at the end of the day.
+24 hours often feels like 2 or 3 days could have passed.

 Here’s the first one to get you started: